MechanicalRabbit/DataKnots.jl/doc/src/start.md

 The `run` function takes named parameters.
-Each argument passed via named parameter is converted into a `DataKnot` and then made available as a label accessable anywhere in the pipeline.
+Each argument passed via named parameter is converted into a `DataKnot` and then made available as a label accessible anywhere in the pipeline.

     run(ChicagoData, It.AMT, AMT=100000)
     #=>